 He coached the Ball State Cardinals’ secondary from 1989 to 1991 and was their defensive coordinator from 1992 to 1994.
 While at Ball State, he helped the Cards win MAC Championships in 1989 and 1993 with berths in the California Raisin and Las Vegas Bowls, respectively.
 BSU was the MAC’s winningest team during the six years that he was at the school.
 Burke was the defensive coordinator/secondary coach for the North Dakota Fighting Sioux from 1986 to 1988 and held a similar post at South Dakota from 1982 to 1985.

 A graduate of Luther College, he has also been an assistant coach at Appalachian State (1981), Gardner Webb (1980) and Minnesota (1977-79).
-A native of Cedar Rapids, Iowa, he has two sons, Kelly and Evan.
+A native of Cedar Rapids, Iowa, he has two sons, Kelly and Evan, and his wife is Rita.